mathieugouin/rpiDvr/docs/README.md

 * Channels tab:
   * Adjust channel name & number, ex: CBC, 6.1
   * Make sure user icon is set properly (use reset icon + save).
   * Manually add channel and map to services if not all services were correctly mapped.
-Refer to both website below to find the corresponding frequency for each channel:
+Refer to the 2 wiki pages below to find the corresponding frequency for each channel.
+Note that tvheadend reports mux frequency as 3.028 MHz + "Lower edge".
+For example, wiki lists UHF channel 15 lower edge at 476 MHz, tvheadend displays 479.028 MHz and it corresponds to CKMI-DT-1 (Global).
     * <https://en.wikipedia.org/wiki/List_of_Canadian_television_stations#Digital>
     * <https://en.wikipedia.org/wiki/North_American_television_frequencies#Channel_frequencies>